StefRuseva88/qUnit-func-tests/README.md

 2. Import the `fakeDelay` function.
 3. Write a test with a delay of 1000 milliseconds.
 4. Execute the test with the command `npm test fakeDelay_tests.js`.

+## Contributing
+Contributions are welcome!
+If you have any improvements or bug fixes, feel free to open a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for details.

+## Contact
+For any questions or suggestions open an issue in the repository.